anujjohri/Regularization-techniques/README.md

 # Regularization-techniques

-Lasso performs L1 regularization
+Lasso performs L1 regularization and adds penalty equivalent to absolute value of magnitude of coefficient

-Ridge performs L1 regularization
+Ridge performs L2 regularization and adds penalty equivalent to square value of magnitude of coefficient

 ElassticNet is combination on both.